Restraining Order Attorney

 The restraining order is not a criminal prosecution; it is civil.
 However, once it is in place, it will be on your probation record, and if you violate it in any way, he/she can take out criminal charges on you for violation of an abuse order.
 That is a criminal offense and can put you in jail.
 If you are in a panic and don’t know what to do, get legal advice, and get it now!

-A Restraining Order (or RO, referred to legally as a 209A) is an order of the court forbidding the Defendant from contacting the Plaintiff (a person who brings a case against another in a court of law) and/or from coming within a certain proximity of the Plaintiff’s residence and/or workplace.
-This restriction may even apply to the Plaintiff’s children, who, in fact, may be the Defendant’s as well.
+A Restraining Order (or RO, referred to legally as a 209A) is an order of the court forbidding the Defendant from contacting the Plaintiff (a person who brings a case against another in a court of law) either directly or indirectly (through another party), and/or from coming within a certain proximity of the Plaintiff’s residence and/or workplace.
+This restriction may even apply to the Plaintiff’s children, who, in fact, may be the Defendant’s, as well.